 The route from Bucaramanga to Valledupar goes through the distance of 279 mi (449 km), which take approximately 7 hours by the inter-city bus.
 The terrestrial transportation company Expreso Brasilia provides low-cots bus tickets for this route, besides allowing the customer to choose the schedule of his preference.
 The average ticket's price goes from 68 000 COP to 80 000 COP.
 Valledupar is one of the music and cultural most important places in Colombia; in this municipality is celebrated the Festival de la Leyenda Vallenata, an event to preserve the rythms of this music genre.
 Valledupar has a tropical climate, with an average temperature of 82.4 °F (28 °C) and moderate precipitations throughout the year, except in October, the most rainy month.

-Why book Bucaramanga to Valledupar bus with redBus?
+Why book a Bucaramanga a Valledupar bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Valledupar.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Valledupar.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bucaramanga is situated at 959 m a.s.l. in an area that used to be populated by the indigenous guanes, being in close proximity with other tribes such as the chibchas, chitarreros, laches and muiscas.
 Bucaramanga was established as a native town in 1622 and some mines were operated by the spaniards were established in the neighboring areas.During the XIXth century the town formally became a "Villa".
 At the end of that century it endured political struggles between craftsmen and traders, while during the XXth it had to endure the misery left over from the Thousand Day's War.
 The city managed to thrive and became one of the most important cities in modern Colombia.
 Its touristic atractions and hotel enterprises made the city grow and is now known as the "Pretty City".
 It also has very atractive parks, which earned the nickname "The City of Parks".